 Developed in accordance with the American Association of Cardiovascular and Pulmonary Rehabilitation (AACVPR), our cardiac rehabilitation program includes three distinct phases, the first which takes place during hospitalization following a cardiac event.

 Phase II is a medically supervised, 6-12 week outpatient program after patients have had a heart attack, coronary angioplasty/stenting, coronary artery bypass surgery, valve repair/replacement, and/or stable angina.
 Congestive heart failure is also a Medicare approved diagnosis if certain criteria are met.
 Classes involve warm-up exercises, followed by a conditioning program of individually prescribed exercises and a cool down period.
 Phase II also includes educational classes like “Heart 101,” which teaches about the different types of heart disease, the causes and symptom recognition, proper action to take and lifestyle habits for heart attack prevention.
 Additional educational classes include “Heart Healthy Eating” and “Emotional Recovery.”
 Private consultations with a Morris Hospital Registered Dietitian and a Registered Pharmacist are offered as part of our educational process.

-CURRENTLY POSTPONED: Phase III is a maintenance program for individuals who like to participate in a structured exercise program.
+Phase III is a maintenance program for individuals who like to participate in a structured exercise program.

 Both Phase II and III take place on an outpatient basis at the Diagnostic & Rehabilitative Center of Morris Hospital on Gore Road, north of Interstate 80 in Morris.

 The Cardiac Rehabilitation program at Morris Hospital has maintained its certification from AACVPR since 2010.
 This ongoing certification indicates Morris Hospital is providing a quality cardiac rehabilitation service consistent with evidence-based and nationally established standards of care.